 See Figure 3-11.
-Turn the blade tension handle clockwise to compress the rubber spring and tension the blade.
+Turn the blade tension handle clockwise until the tension gauge indicates the recommended tension.
 Check the blade tension occasionally when adjusting the cant control or while cutting.
 As the blade and belts heat up and stretch, the blade tension will change.
 Also, ambient temperature changes can cause tension to change.
-Adjust the tension handle as necessary so that the indicator is parallel to the blade guide arm.